Egor4ik325/demanage/README.md

 3. Manager or teammates add assignees to the task and move to in-progress list.
 Start working on the task, may write comments while doing.

+### Permissions

+I want:

+- Admins can add users to organization representative group.

+- Organization representative group users can create/delete single organization from MVT interface.

+- Owner can update team and set member permissions from MVT.

+- Team administrators can create/delete boards and invite members from API/SPA.

+- Members can update boards and create/update/delete lists and tasks from SPA (API).

+Organization representative group should be available without creating it via admin interface (created at the migration stage).

+There are available following permission system options:

+1. model-level (website-level)

+2. field-level

+3. instance-level (user-level)

 ### Project

 Initial project was generated using Cookicutter Django template and provide following features: